wikty/docs/xpath.md

 ## XPath
-A simple way to access like XML documents
+A simple way to access like-XML documents

 ## Basic Notation